TcMenu/tcMenu/README.md

 # tcMenu beta - An embedded menu system for Arduino

 TcMenu is a full feature menu system for Arduino, that is modular enough to support different input types and displays;
 it is currently under development so be careful before using in full production.
 TcMenu is more than just an Arduino menu library, think of it as a framework for building IoT applications that provides many useful abstractions and remote control capabilities, including the ability to render menus locally onto a display.

+To start one normally uses the menu designer UI, which is packaged with every release, and available for both Windows and MacOS.
+It should also be easy to run on Linux - contact me if interested.
+The designer UI takes care of building the core menu code and putting any callback functions into your sketch file.
+Think of the designer like a form designer in the desktop domain.
+Furthermore, It's non destructive on the sketch file, so can be round tripped during development.

 ## Questions, community forum and support